From our embark at the center of Amsterdam

 On any day you don’t feel like riding, an inland cruise comes with fascinating scenery.
 While aboard you can nap, read, use the wifi, catch some rays on the sundeck, or enjoy a massage or spa treatment.

 Another daily option is to hop aboard Sergio’s picture-window coach to reach and enjoy the mid-ride attractions without pedaling.
 Meals?
 The ship’s panoramic dining room accommodates all, and serves three gourmet-quality meals per day curated by our 5-star chef, each with enough choices to please everyone.

 The forward Panorama Lounge/Bar has 270-degree views and seating for all our guests.
 The Amadeus Club is a more intimate venue at the rear of the ship.
 Both the Lounge & Club are great places to relax, catch up on emails, post a few photos on social media, or read a nice book.

 Frequently Asked Questions

 A: May 10 to 17, 2023.
 8-Days/7-Nights.
 This warmer-portion of the tulip season allows you to witness Amsterdam’s famous Keukenhof Tulip Festival before our Holland & Belgium Cycling Cruise.

 Q: What’s the cost?

-A: Due to the current strength of the dollar our first-in per-person pricing for this 8-day cycling cruise starts at $3,999 per-person.
+A: Due to the current strength of the dollar our per-person pricing for this 8-day cycling cruise starts at $3,999 per-person.
 Booking early is easy and RISK FREE.
 Our reservations page shows pricing of available staterooms.